 This section introduces theoretical insights to elucidate the causes behind the observed disparity effects resulting from the linearization of ReLU reduction.
 We start by recalling some fundamental results that will help us develop our analysis in the rest of the paper.
-The first results \cite{LiuL2021Neurocomputing} define a connection between the number of piecewise functions and the approximation error of convex functions.
+The first results \cite{LiuL2021Neurocomputing} defines a connection between the number of piecewise functions and the approximation error of convex functions.
 Throughout the section, ${\cal F}$ denotes the set of strict convex univariate functions. \begin{proposition} Consider a function $f\in \F$ and let $\fnstar$ be its optimal approximation through a piecewise linear function with $n$ segments.
-Then, the approximation error $\Delta( \fnstar)$ is bounded by the number of its segments, and it decreases at a rate of $O(\frac{1}{n^{2}})$. \end{proposition}

-The second result \cite{AroraBMM2018ICLR} upper-bounds the number of piecewise linear functions that can be represented by a ReLU network. \begin{proposition} Given a \gls*{relu} $\R\rightarrow\R$ \gls*{dnn} with $k$ hidden layers, and layer widths $\omega_{1},\dots,\omega_{k}$, the number of attainable linear pieces is at most $2^{k-1}\cdot(\omega_{1}+1)\cdot\omega_2\cdot\dots\cdot\omega_k$. \end{proposition} This bound links the network's capability to approximate complex decision boundaries with the count of \gls*{relu} functions it contains (see \cref{sec:example-prop4.2} for an illustrative example).
+Then, the approximation error $\Delta( \fnstar)$ is bounded by the number of its segments, and it decreases at a rate of $O(\frac{1}{n^{2}})$. \end{proposition} The second result \cite{AroraBMM2018ICLR} upper-bounds the number of pieacewise linear functions that can be represented by a ReLU network. \begin{proposition} Given a \gls*{relu} $\R\rightarrow\R$ \gls*{dnn} with $k$ hidden layers, and layer widths $\omega_{1},\dots,\omega_{k}$, the number of attainable linear pieces is at most $2^{k-1}\cdot(\omega_{1}+1)\cdot\omega_2\cdot\dots\cdot\omega_k$. \end{proposition} This bound links the network's capability to approximate complex decision boundaries with the count of \gls*{relu} functions it contains (see \cref{sec:example-prop4.2} for an illustrative example).
 Together with the previous result on the approximation error linked to a specific number of pieces (\cref{prop:approximation_error}), it sets the stage for our subsequent analysis.